This article will, therefore, enlighten you on best kids saving accounts in Kenya and which best suits your needs.

 8. Junior Eagle Account – Barclays Bank

-For this Junior eagle account, you will earn interest of 7% per annum and have access to fun and developmental activities centred on science, art, sports, travel and technology.
+For this Junior eagle account, you will earn interest of 7% per annum and have access to fun and developmental activities centered on science, art, sports, travel and technology.

 The account is a free savings account, which means there are no charges attached.